 Automotive Technology in the Workplace

-Employment of Automotive Service Technicians and Mechanics is projected to remain steady through 2028.
-In May 2018, the median hourly wage in Maryland for Automotive Service Technicians and Mechanics in Maryland earning an average of $58,000 per year in our area.
+Employment of Automotive Service Technicians and Mechanics is projected to remain steady through 2028 with Automotive Service Technicians and Mechanics in Maryland earning an average of $58,000 per year in our area.
 Job opportunities are often greater for experienced, skilled, and qualified mechanics. onetonline.org

 Automotive Technology Training Program

 Enter the field by developing a working knowledge of vehicle operations and maintenance.
 Become familiar with key functions, critical components, tools and parts identification and use, as well as workplace safety guidelines.
-Understand service technician tasks and responsibilities while acquiring the knowledge and skills to assist experienced mechanics with repairs and maintenance.
-Participate in career discussions to develop an understanding of employer expectations in today's economy.
+Examine tasks and responsibilities while acquiring the knowledge and skills to assist experienced mechanics with repairs and maintenance.

 Additional Program Information

-Instruction consists of classroom discussions as well as hands-on learning in training facilities and a fully-equipped mechanic shop under supervision (tools and materials are provided.)
+Instruction consists of classroom discussions as well as hands-on learning (tools and materials are provided).
 To prepare individuals for direct entry into the workforce, this Short Term Training Program can be completed in less than a year.